Obstetrician Gynecologist

 Are you already pretty immune to the screaming and pain your patients experience?
 And is it really like the screaming and cursing you see in tv shows/movies?

-Asked by judith over 11 years ago
+Asked by judith about 12 years ago

 The Hollywood version of labor is certainly over-dramatized.
 The profuse sweating, glass-shattering screams are actually not that common.
 In my practice, most patients choose to have epidurals during labor.
 With an epidural, the labor process is typically very calm.
 While it isn't necessarily painless, it is certainly a tolerable amount of discomfort.
 As a result, the mother can be coherent and mentally present for the delivery.
 For those women who choose to avoid any pain medications, I encourage them to take some sort of preparation classes so that they can practice breathing techniques and alternative methods of pain relief, as well as learn to focus and stay in control while under the stress of extreme pain.